continuousdemo/wordpress-eb-demo/README.md

 ./vendor/bin/phing wp-theme-activate
 ```

-Let's change our behat test by editing the **homepage.feature** file with:
+Let's change our behat test by editing the **tests/features/homepage.feature** file with:

 ```
 @home